IvanFilipov/FMI-OOP/README.md

                          given as problems during practicum

    * `/theoritical_examples/` - examples from seminar exercises

+   * `/projects/` - a folder containing more complex examples, combining more than one theme

    * `/exams/` - tasks and solutions form the "X" numbered exam during the OOP - practicum course

    * `/IP_recap/` - some tasks and solutions as "Introduction to programming revision"

    * `schedule` - all the themes that are included + plan about when talking for them will be and direct links to the code related with them